mayeedwin/everyday.dev/markdown/writing-service-workers-with-workbox.md

 # Why workbox though?

-Workbox provides tools and libraries that provide developers with endless capabilities they can build while writing service workers out of the box!
-In this short write-up, I will focus on **caching**.

 **Service workers** provide the door to writing offline-first capabilities as the base feature.
 Bottom line, they sit as a proxy between web browsers and web servers.
+Workbox libraries and tools allows you to build robust service workers quicker than ever!

 ## What you need to know about caching

 When thinking about offline-first, they are key questions you need to answer first.

-- What to cache?
+- **_What_** to cache?
-- When to cache?
+- **_When_** to cache?
-- How much to cache?
+- How **_much_** to cache?
-- How frequent to cache?
+- How **_frequent_** to cache?
-- And the most important ONE, how fresh do you need the resources to be?
+- And the most important ONE, how **_fresh_** do you need the resources to be?

-Workbox provides different to cache; **caching strategies**.
+Workbox provides different to ways to handle resources with the cache; **caching strategies**.
 Answering the above questions would really help you to decide what strategy works best for your awesome web application

 ### 1. Cache only

 This is when you basically have **_precached resources_** and an array of these precached items.
-Simply this means, when a request is made, if the resource is the list, we would always have it from the cache, the rest of the resources are always network fetched!
+Simply this means, when a request is made, if the resource is in the list, we would always have it from the cache, the rest of the resources are always network fetched!

 ### 2. Network only